 “Morgan admits that, like many teenagers, she used to think she was invincible, that nothing bad would ever happen to her”

 Besides excelling in academics, Morgan also shines on the basketball court and plans on playing at the collegiate level.
 In addition to basketball, Morgan likes spectating and playing a variety of other sports and any activity that lets her enjoy the outdoors.
-“And most importantly,” said Megan, “I love being surrounded by the people who love me most.”
+“And most importantly,” said Morgan, “I love being surrounded by the people who love me most.”

 Morgan is a determined and hard-working individual — whether she’s in the classroom or on the court — and Crosley Law is pleased to award her with this year’s national distracted driving scholarship.